 Lion Country Safari, Palm Beach

-This Loxahatchee town zoo is the only drive through zoo in Florida, with a walk thru amusement park to match.
-900 animals call the park home, and there’s a water playground for guests to cool off.
-The amusement park has 9 rides, including a killer water slide.
+This Loxahatchee town zoo is the the largest drive-through safari in Florida, with a walk-thru amusement park to match.
+More than 1,000 animals call the park home, and there’s a water playground for guests to cool off.
+Lion Country Safari has kid-friendly rides, including a killer water slide.

 The Venetian Pool, Coral Gables

-This is on the National Register of Historic places, built in the 1920’s in a coral rock quarry, this is the country’s largest freshwater pool.
-Designed with Venice, Italy in mind it has given a number of tourists and locals alike their most-liked Instagram photo if nothing else.
+This swimming spot is on the National Register of Historic places, built in the 1920s in a coral rock quarry, and is the country’s largest freshwater pool.
+Designed with Venice, Italy in mind The Venetian Pool has given a number of tourists and locals alike their most-liked Instagram photo if nothing else.